 Parent Company: The company that is considered the owner of another company.
 It is possible a company is its own parent company.
-When activating a locked prefix, the parent company is required and refers to the company featured in the ads.
+When activating a locked prefix, the parent company is required and refers to the Advertiser.
 An advertising agency is not considered a parent company for their clients.

 Prefix: A 4 character identifier licensed to a company and used at the beginning of each Ad-ID code.
 Prefixes may contain letters and/or numbers, but they cannot start with zero.

-Slate: Includes all of the required fields that must be completed when creating your Ad-ID code.
+Slate: Includes all of the required and optional fields for creating your Ad-ID code.

 User: Someone who has access to the Ad-ID system.
 There are 4 user permissions: Administrator, User, Edit and Read Only.